Using Your Internal Networks to Boost Your Media Campaign

 The most underutilized resource at organizations is their staff.
 As a result, marketing managers often wholly ignore other departments when developing an external marketing strategy.
 Doing so is a huge mistake not only for your company culture but also for your marketing campaign.

-There are two main reasons you should always include internal audiences when creating a marketing plan, even if it is a solely externally facing campaign.
+You should always include internal audiences when creating a marketing plan, even if it is a solely externally facing campaign.

-To have buy-in from your most critical advocates (fellow employees).
+1. To have buy-in from your most critical advocates (fellow employees).

-Develop a culture of openness, engagement, and hope in your organization.
+2. Develop a culture of openness, engagement, and hope in your organization.

 Who, when, and how do I inform internal staff?